laboon/ebook/text/50_writing_testable_code.md

 The second concept is to ensure that everything you do is repeatable.
 What you don't want is a test which works fine sometimes.
 If there is a failure, you should know about it immediately.
 If there is not a failure, you do not want to have to have false alarms.

 You can make a test repeatable by ensuring that all of the values that it depends on are able to be replicated.
-This is one of the (many, many, many) reasons that global varibles are, in general, a Bad Idea.
+This is one of the (many, many, many) reasons that global variables are, in general, a Bad Idea.
 Let's consider testing the following method:

 ```java
 public int[] sortList() {